 This award recognizes a mid-career individual with impactful and broad materials science and engineering achievements and a unique ability at championing of their work and the materials science and engineering field through education, public advocacy, or entrepreneurship, particularly in areas related to sustainability.

 It fosters the participation of materials scientists and professionals in public advocacy for sustainable materials solutions.
 The award also serves to honor and recognize the innovative achievements of Donald R. Sadoway in materials science, his commitment to sustainable solutions in materials processing, and his legacy of teaching and advocacy in public forums.

 Donald R. Sadoway is the John F. Elliott Professor of Materials Chemistry in the Department of Materials Science and Engineering at the Massachusetts Institute of Technology, having joined the MIT faculty in 1978.
 The author of over 170 scientific papers and inventor on 32 U.S. patents, his research is on environmentally sound metals extraction technologies and on batteries for grid-scale storage and for electric vehicles.

-The award recipient will receive $3,500 along with an award piece at the TMS Annual Meeting & Exhibition.
-The first recipient is intended to be awarded in 2022.
+Current award recipients will receive $3,500 along with an award piece at the TMS Annual Meeting & Exhibition.
+Beginning in 2024, the prize will increase to $5,000.

 The selection criteria and methodology will be based on established TMS Society awards.